tud-hri/joan/docs/setup-windows.md

 # Setting up the simulator for Windows Documentation

+---
 ## Introduction
 In order to properly setup the simulation software on Windows several packages and steps are required, which will be elaborated upon in this section.
 !!!
 Note
-    This setup guide is extensive, if you are familiar with building software and installing new libraries etc it might be easier to just scan through this guide instead of going through it thoroughly.
+    This setup guide is extensive, if you are familiar with building software and installing new libraries etcetera, it might be easier to just scan through this guide instead of going through it thoroughly.
 However, if you don't, please follow the guide step by step.
 ## Hardware Requirements
 * __x64 system.__ The simulator should run in any 64 bits Windows system.
 * __50GB disk space.__ Installing all the software needed and CARLA will require quite a lot of space.
-Make sure to have about 50gb of space (especially since you will also need a visual studio 2017 install)
+Make sure to have about 50GB of space (especially since you will also need a visual studio 2017 install)
 * __An adequate GPU.__ CARLA aims for realistic simulations, so the server needs at least a 4GB GPU.
-If VR is required a turing based GPU (for example the RTX branch of NVIDIA is highly recommended!)
+If VR is required a Turing based GPU (for example the RTX branch of NVIDIA is highly recommended!)
 * __Two TCP ports and good internet connection.__ 2000 and 2001 by default.
 Be sure neither the firewall nor any other application are blocking these.

+---
 ## Required Software

 ### Minor Building Dependencies
 Please make sure you have the following programs installed before continuing.
 If you will be installing them now, please read the instructions below carefully to prevent problems later on in the installation process.